 Inheritance law in South Africa applies to everyone who owns property in the country.
 Law of succession in South Africa consists of three parts:

-The law of succession in South Africa generally allows residents to dispose of property as they wish with minimal restrictions, if they draw up a will.
-The main limitation is that if the surviving spouse has been excluded in a will and they are unable to maintain themselves, they can make a claim on the deceased estate through the Maintenance of Surviving Spouses Act.
+The law of succession in South Africa generally allows residents to dispose of their property with minimal restrictions if they draw up a will.
+However, if the surviving spouse was excluded in a will and they are unable to maintain themselves, they can make a claim on the deceased estate through the Maintenance of Surviving Spouses Act.

 The South African Revenue Service (SARS) provides more information on the law of succession in South Africa.

 Inheritance law on pensions in South Africa